 Types of Activities that Do Not Fulfill Service Requirements

 - Travel time, unless it is directly connected to the service being performed

 - Help given to family or friends that does not provide an opportunity for student to assist people who are socially or economically disadvantaged and marginalized

 - Hours from middle school or grade school

 - Work at a for profit entity or organization

 - A student may only earn 3 hours of service from baking activities which meet the previously stated requirements

-If a student is unsure that an outside service opportunity meets the service requirements, she must meet with the coordinator of Service and Social Justice.
+If a student is unsure that an outside service opportunity meets the service requirements, she must meet with the Director of Service and Social Justice.
 Students assume the risk for all service opportunities that are not approved, as the hours completed may not be counted.

 Participation in Activities

 Ordinarily, no student may participate in any school-related activity, including activities sponsored by other schools, unless she has completed her service hour requirements (which include the verification of service hours by the service contact) by the published due dates.
 Activities involved include — but are not limited to — dances, field trips, athletic competitions, musical performances, and honors convocations.